SlowDash integrates Python scripts written by users, with features including:

 Each node constructor takes parameters.
 In this example, the Ethernet

-a specific SCPI command, takes the SCPI command parameter with optional
+specific SCPI command, takes the SCPI command parameter with optional

 set_format